CodeprasaPro/short-note-assistant/README.md

 The same way is used here but in a descriptive abbreviated keywords to indicate the group.

-This progam is being written in perl 4.30.
+This progam is being written in per.
 I am still improving it to make its usability more user-friendly.

 Once the user wrote down all the words in a sticky note, it is much better to transfer all the things into a notepad file to help the program to categorize the stuff.
 It still replaces the last saved notepad file with a freshly saved notepad file.
 For now it is advised to store the lastly generated notepad file in another folder.